 Software is like the precious humans writing it: complex and imperfect.
 That’s why IT largely rotates around making sure software updates, patches for security and reliability problems get installed on target devices.

 Reaching a sensible patch level requires information, and Miradore’s EMM provides just that.
 This is a sanity saver when the number of devices starts reaching double digits in a small organization.
-From Miradore Online, you’ll see your OS versions with a single glance.
-Having this visibility is crucial, since mobile platforms don’t yet allow for remote management of operating system updates.
+With Miradore Online, you can automate patch management for Windows devices and see your OS versions with a single glance.

 To make sure your data doesn’t leak or is locked up per the whims of malware businesses, anti-malware and similar tools may also make sense where applicable.
 With Apple VPP and Managed Google Play support, we make the delivery of these easy.